Why is My Low-Pressure Light On? And How to Fix It

 Expert Tire Service at Chapel Hill Tire

 You may have guessed it from the name, but we’ll tell you anyway — Chapel Hill Tire specializes in tire service.
-We can fill your tires, check your air pressure, patch leaks, fix flats, and fill you up with nitrogen, all for lower prices than you’ll find at any dealership.
+We can sell you tires, fill your tires, check your air pressure, patch leaks, fix flats, and fill you up with nitrogen, all for lower prices than you’ll find at any dealership.
 If your air pressure light comes on — or any other light, for that matter — just make an appointment and come on in.
 We’ll get you back on the road in no time, warning-light free.